Azure/reliable-web-app-pattern-java/README.md

 ## Architecture guidance

-This project has two companion articles in the Azure Architecture Center.
+This project has two companion articles in the Azure Architecture Center that provide detailed implementation guidance.

 - [Plan the implementation](https://learn.microsoft.com/azure/architecture/reference-architectures/reliable-web-app/java/plan-implementation): The first article explains how to plan the implementation of the reliable web app pattern for Java.
 - [Apply the pattern](https://learn.microsoft.com/azure/architecture/reference-architectures/reliable-web-app/java/apply-pattern): The seconde article shows you how to apply the pattern with code and architecture details.

+For more information on the reliable web app pattern, see [Overview](https://review.learn.microsoft.com/azure/architecture/reference-architectures/reliable-web-app/overview)

 ## Videos